tamnguyenbbt/Okapi/README.md

 ````

 ## Constructing High-Level Actions
-* Okapi has some hingh-level actions via **Okapi.Common.CommonActions** class.
+* Okapi has some high-level actions via **Okapi.Common.CommonActions** class.
 You can build your own reusable high-level actions for your organisation's web applications where the same html UI design/structural patterns are repeated for multiple web elements and/or in multiple web pages.

 * Below is an example of reusable action to select date from a date picker.
 You can see search-by-anchors is used instead of xpaths which makes this method easier to maintain and robust.